azamuktam/aws-saa-c03-guides/topic-guides/32-DirectConnect-VPN.md

 * Usually takes longer to provision than a VPN
 * **Does not encrypt traffic by default**

-Common Direct Connect speeds include **1 Gbps, 10 Gbps, and 100 Gbps**, depending on the connection type and location. ([docs.aws.amazon.com](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html))
+Common Direct Connect speeds depend on the connection type and location.
+AWS Direct Connect supports multiple connection capacities, including dedicated connections such as 1 Gbps, 10 Gbps, and 100 Gbps.

 ### Basic architecture